 Then you will find a few bread selections.
 There are bagels with cream cheese.
 You can pair them with the smoked salmon on the smorgasbord next door.

-And of course, the very popular Mickey waffles are available on the Akershus breakfast buffet.
+And, of course, the very popular Mickey waffles are available on the Akershus breakfast buffet.

 Here are a few of the select Norwegian items for breakfast.

-You can see it comes with bacon, sausage, eggs, and potato casserole.
+It comes with bacon, sausage, eggs, and potato casserole.

 Akershus Princesses at Breakfast

 Thankfully, I have saved the redeeming factor for last, and that’s the Akershus princesses.
-The characters are really the endearing part of the whole meal.
+The characters are the endearing part of the whole meal.

 This is the look that I, too, get on my face anytime someone asks for my autograph.
 Or at least I think this is the look I would get.
 No one has asked for my autograph.

-As you can see, I used my notebook that I carry with me in case I need to jot down a few notes during my visits.
-It helps me keep up with points I want to remember when I’m writing these blog posts.
+As you can see, I used my notebook, which I carry with me in case I need to jot down a few notes during my visits.
+It helps me keep up with points I want to remember when writing these blog posts.

 I mention these conversations to give you some ideas to help start the conversation when a character visits your table.
 Be aware that they do stay in character.

-We had a good laugh that day when I told her how my nickname was Sneezy, because of all my allergies.
+We had a good laugh that day when I told her how my nickname was Sneezy because of all my allergies.

 Here is a look at Snow White’s autograph.
 She dots her “i” with a heart.

 Last but not least, we have another princess awakened by love’s true kiss.
 Aurora is fun and of good nature.

-And signing my autograph with “Princess” in front.
+She signed her autograph with “Princess” in front.

 The princesses grab a basket and gather all the children in the room to form a line.